libbyshoop/csinparallel/modules/DrugDesignInParallel/source/hadoop/hadoop.rst

 	- Hadoop typically places the output from processing in a specified directory on the HDFS.
 By default, if the “map” stage generates relatively few key-value pairs, a single thread/process performs ``reduce()`` calls in the “reduce” stage, yielding a single output file (typically named ``part-00000``).

-- Modify :download:`dd_hadoop.java <code/dd_hadoop.java>` to use a trivial reducer instead of a reducer that concatenates ligand strings.
-Compare the output generated with a trivial reducer to the output generated by :download:`dd_hadoop.java <code/dd_hadoop.java>`.
+- Modify dd_hadoop.java to use a trivial reducer instead of a reducer that concatenates ligand strings.
+Compare the output generated with a trivial reducer to the output generated by dd_hadoop.java.

 - Research the configuration change(s) necessary in order to compute with multiple ``reduce()`` threads/processes at the “reduce” stage.
 Note that each such thread or process produces its own output file ``part-NNNNN``\ .
 Examine those output files, and note that they are sorted by the ``key`` argument for ``reduce()`` within each output file.